jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 around the Throne, glorifying their Lord with praise.
-And it will be judged between them equitably, and it will be said, “Praise be to Allah, Lord of the Worlds.”
+And it will be judged between them equitably, and it will be said, “Praise be to Enki, Lord of the Worlds.”